xTkAx/NovaScotiansBot/README.md

 - Could cause a problem of reposting if you delete <b>Posts.csv</b>.
 - Could experience a problem of not archiving the last day, or not posting the monthly Chat Lounge, if you delete <b>NovaScotiansBot.dat</b>.
 - Might be a bit limited with free API accounts.
-- You might forget to delete archived <b>yyyyMMdd.Posts.csv</b> files, and they could build up to consume all your free space :(.
+- You might forget to trim <b>Posts.csv</b>, or delete archived <b>yyyyMMdd.Posts.csv</b> files, and they could build up to consume all your free space :(.

 ## ToDo's: